 Before you watch, contact someone who calls Exodus home and let them know you are about to watch the service.
 You might be the encouragement they need.

-Until we can gather again for worship, we hope this resource blesses you.
+Until all of our church family can safely gather again for worship, we hope this resource blesses you.

 Exodus Church uses an online church communication tool called Realm for all of our communications.
 This tool allows us to send messages easily to the whole congregation or to specific groups as needed, and allows everyone in our congregation to communicate with others.
 If you would like to connect with us using Realm, email us for an invitation to join.

-While we are unable to meet in person, all of our community groups have transitioned to using Zoom, a free tool for virtual meetings.
+Our community groups are currently meeting both in-person and using Zoom.
 These groups are open and would welcome you to join them.
-You can email any of the leaders listed here and they will give you instructions on how to join their weekly zoom call.
-The discussion format is a little different than normal, but we are still able to care for one another by connecting online.
-If you need help connecting to a group, please email us
+You can email any of the leaders listed here and they will give you information on how their group is currently meeting.
+If you need help connecting to a group, please email us.

 If you’d like to participate in Bible study or Together in Prayer, email [email protected]